Can’t Paint Your Home? Try These 5 Paint-Free Alternatives Instead

 Apartment dwellers, this one’s for you.

-Renting an apartment or home is a cost-effective option for anyone who's making their first foray into the real estate world or moving somewhere new—no home remodeling costs!
+Renting an apartment or house is a cost-effective option for anyone who's making their first foray into the real estate world or moving somewhere new—No home remodeling costs!
 No cost of selling a house to worry about!—but living in a temporary space can cramp anyone's interior design game.
-Although you pay a monthly rent, someone else ultimately owns the space and is in full control of what you can and cannot do to their property.
+Although you pay a monthly rent, someone else ultimately owns the property and your rental agreement dictates what you can and cannot do to the space.
 Chances are, you can't drill big holes into the walls, add a carpet to your bedroom, or replace your kitchen's awful backsplash.

 But just because you can't paint your rental doesn't mean you have to sacrifice your style.
-Below, five easy alternatives for when painting is a no-go, whether it's because of time restraints, cost worries, landlord rules, or even lead paint concerns.
+Here are five easy alternatives to painting walls, whether it's because of time restraints, cost worries, or landlord rules.

 If you like the look of a freshly painted wall, you're going to love TemPaint.
 This company sells adhesive wall-coverings in bright, beautiful hues.
 Simply stick them onto your walls and you'll have a seemingly painted room—minus the odors or extensive dry time.
 Plus, when you decide to move out of your place—or are ready for a new color—just peel off your "paint."

-They say a picture’s worth one thousand words, but a gallery wall will leave you speechless.
+A custom gallery wall is a fun way to personalize your space and make it yours.
 Put your favorite Kodak moments on display by adorning your walls with photo frames of all shapes and sizes.
-Not only will this give your home a personal touch, but you can also attach each frame with damage-resistant adhesive strips.
-If you don’t want to dive headfirst into a D.I.Y. project, companies like Framebridge will do the legwork for you and plan a truly photogenic gallery wall; all you have to do is hang it.
+Not only will this give your home a personal touch, but you can also attach each frame with removable adhesive strips.

-Artwork is a great way to show off your personal style and give your walls some extra love; however, some pieces might be too heavy for adhesive strips and need to be professionally mounted.
+Artwork is a great way to show off your personal style and give your walls some extra love.
+However, some pieces might be too heavy for adhesive strips and need to be professionally mounted.
 That's where tapestries come in.
-These wonderfully woven pieces are surprisingly lightweight, and many styles can be easily hung from a hook with an adhesive backing.
+These wonderfully woven pieces are surprisingly lightweight, and many styles can be easily hung from a hook with a removable adhesive backing.
 Since tapestries aren't as ubiquitous as, say, a print of Monet's famous water lilies, they'll act as a perfect conversation starter, too.